-India Pale Ales also go fantastic with Cajun cuisine, where the lifting power of the carbonation can cut through the powerful flavours of these spices.
-In fact anything spicy, like Tex Mex Cuisine, Ethiopian dishes, or Chili is going to go well with this beer as the carbonation will cut right through those spices, while the hoppiness will complement the flavours found in those spices.
+India Pale Ales also go fantastic with Cajun cuisine, where the lifting power of the carbonation can cut through the dominant flavours of these spices.
+Anything spicy, like Tex Mex Cuisine, Ethiopian dishes, or Chili is going to go well with this beer as the carbonation will cut right through those spices, while the hoppiness will complement the flavours found in those spices.

 IPA Beer’s are great with standard pup fare like battered and deep fried Calamari, or nacho chips.
 The hops cut right through the grease.